tlk999/tingbot.com/_posts/2016-07-08-016 - The Tasty, Tangy, Tingbot Times.md

 ---
 layout: post
-title: "The Tasty, Tangy, Tingbot Times"
+title: 'The Tasty, Tangy, Tingbot Times'
-date: 2016-07-08 11:00:00
+date: 2016-07-08T11:00:00.000Z
 author: Ken
 image: /images/blog/016.jpg
+description: >-
-description: Some exciting news on the screen-front is that our manufacturers have sent through a video of our test-rig in full operation…
+  Some exciting news on the screen-front is that our manufacturers have sent through a video of our test-rig in full operation…
+published: true
 ---

 Hello folks!